 Instructions

-- Remove the citrus peels and cinnamon stick from the hot milk, and lower the heat.
+- Remove the citrus peels and cinnamon stick from the hot milk, and slowly pour in the egg mixture, whisking constantly to prevent the eggs from scrambling.

-- Top with fresh fruit (optional) and enjoy!
+- Top with fresh fruit if desired and enjoy immediately!

 Notes